ground-creative/fluidphp/README.md

 *A powerfull framework based on the [phptoolcase](http://phptoolcase.com) library.*

-FluidPhp is a framework based on the PhpToolCase library.

-Visit [phptoolcase.com](http://phptoolcase.com) for complete guides and examples.
+FluidPhp is a framework based on the PhpToolCase library, visit [phptoolcase.com](http://phptoolcase.com) for complete guides and examples.

 ## Project Info